Nashik: Industry

-The Igatpuri-Nashik-Sinnar investment region is an important node in the US$90 billion Delhi Mumbai Industrial Corridor Project.
+The Igatpuri-Nashik-Sinnar investment region is an important node in the US$90billion Delhi Mumbai Industrial Corridor Project.

-Nashik is a defence and aerospace manufacturing hub with Hindustan Aeronautics Limited aircraft manufacturing plant located at Ozar.
+Nashik is a defence and aerospace manufacturing hub.
+Hindustan Aeronautics Limited has an aircraft manufacturing plant located in Ozar, where aircraft for the Indian Air Force are manufactured and overhauled.
 The Currency Note Press and India Security Press are on Nashik Road, where Indian currency and government stamp papers are printed respectively.

 Industrial areas in Nashik district are Satpur, Ambad, Sinnar, Igatpuri, Dindori and Vinchur.
 The proposed additional areas are Sinnar, Malegaon and Rajur Bahula.

 Industries in Nashik district include Atlas Copco, Robert Bosch GmbH, CEAT Limited, Crompton Greaves, ThyssenKrupp, Epcos, Everest Industries, GlaxoSmithKline, Hindustan Unilever Limited, Kirloskar Group, Dabur, KSB Pumps, Larsen & Toubro, Mahindra and Mahindra, United Spirits Limited, Mahindra Ugine Steel, Samsonite, Shalimar Paints, Siemens, VIP Industries, and Indian Oil Corporation.

 Apart from manufacturing, Nashik is an emerging investment destination for Information Technology companies.
-Tata Consultancy Services has invested in Nashik under the government of India BPO promotion scheme (IBPS).
-Also WNS, Accenture, TCS has set up Digital Impact Square, or DISQ, which is a social innovation center.
+Tata Consultancy Services has invested in Nashik under the Government of India's BPO promotion scheme (IBPS).
+WNS, Accenture and TCS have set up Digital Impact Square, or DISQ, a social innovation center.

 Nashik has a textile industry.
 National Bank for Agriculture and Rural Development has selected Yeola Block for development of Paithani Cluster.
 To facilitate exports, a container freight station was started at MIDC Ambad by the Central Government.